jdittrich/ep_autocomp/README.md

 ![screeshot](http://i.imgur.com/2uqR3Tg.png)

-It’s  alpha... but it works.
+It’s  alpha-ish, but works.
 Please contribute and/or file bugs.

+## Customization
+In its preconfigured form it completes words (searches the document for words, suggests existing words if you type them again).
+This add-on will require configuration if you want it to autocomplete anything else.

+See the value `autocomp.config` in the  `ep_autocomp/static/js/autocomp.js` file for customizing simple cases and the value `autocomp.getPossibleSuggestions` for more complex customizations.

-**Caution:** This add-on will require some configuration before it autocompletes what you want it to autocomplete.
-Originally, this was written to autocomplete hashtags, you may want to to autocomplete from all words of the document, or a list of predefined keywords etc. see the value `autocomp.config` in the  `ep_autocomp/static/js/autocomp.js` file for customizing simple cases and the value `autocomp.getPossibleSuggestions` for more complex customizations.
+Originally, this was written to autocomplete hashtags, you may want to complet from list of predefined keywords or from a hash of usernames after typing an *@* etc. There are some examples in the sourcecode.

 #License
 Copyright 2014, John McLear